 The Raymond Callahan Experiential Learning Fund

-- Engage in historical inquiry outside of the classroom (in an archive, at a historic site, in a non-profit, at a workplace)
+engage in historical inquiry outside of the classroom (in an archive, at a historic site, in a non-profit, at a workplace)

-- Develop collaborative and interpersonal skills
+develop collaborative and interpersonal skills

-- Create something meaningful and worthy of sharing with others (project, paper, series of social media posts, etc.)
+create something meaningful and worthy of sharing with others (project, paper, series of social media posts, etc.)

-- Draw on knowledge or skill developed in the history classroom
+draw on knowledge or skill developed in the history classroom

 All History and History Education majors are eligible to apply.
-Recipients will receive up to $3,000 to support projects that engage in historical inquiry outside of the classroom and will be required to submit a short report upon completion of the project explaining how the project fostered the use of historical inquiry outside of the classroom, collaboration, creation of a meaningful project, and connection to work in the classroom.
+Successful applicants will receive up to $3,000 to support projects that engage in historical inquiry outside of the classroom and will be required to submit a report upon completion of the project explaining how the project fostered the use of historical inquiry outside of the classroom, collaboration, creation of a meaningful project, and connection to work in the classroom.

 Application Requirements:

-- CV/Resume
+CV/Resume

-- Letter of support from experiential learning site or description of experiential component and target archive
+Letter of support from experiential learning site or description of experiential component and target archive

-Please contact Dr. Flaherty for more information.
+Contact Dr. Flaherty (dflaherty@udel.edu) for more information.

 Smithsonian Institution Fellowship and Internship Programs